CrypticClues/CrypticClues/README.md

 Fiction kin + C’link of many

 I’m in multifandomz — basically too many interestz to list

-I say meow and sighs a lot — kinda like a stim (?)
+I say meow, yawn(z) and sighs a lot — kinda like a stim (?)

+i sometimez zay actionz outloud in text aha for example : "Looks around ??" "sweatz" etc .

 If u want to know more abt me there’s a links on here !